Grape Variety : Chardonnay and Chardonnay Muscaté

 Site : In the heart of the Mâcon wine growing region, South of Burgundy.
 The two villages Viré and Clessé form a unique "terroir" on slopes facing South-East.
 In Viré, the soil is chalky with large layers of clay.
 In Clessé , the soil structure is slightly different with a combination of chalk and clay mixed with liasic marls combined with oyster- fossils which convey to the wine a specific minerality.This is one of the best white wines of the region combining suppleness and minerality.

-The Vintage 2014 : After a cool and rainy winter and a frost episode in April, the warm and dry weather in spring was perfect for the flowering.
-In July and August the weather was more demanding but it became fine again early September with a true Indian summer which enabled a perfect maturation for the grapes.
+The Vintage 2015 : After a cold winter and a mild spring, the weather conditions in summer (with important differences of temperature between day and night from August onwards) were ideal and enabled a perfect maturation of the grapes.
 The harvest took place mid September under a bright sunshine.
-The white wines develop very pure zesty aromas mixed with floral fragrances.
+The white wines develop aromas of exotic fruit mixed with floral fragrances. .

 Tasting : Pale gold colour.
-Floral fragrances mixed with refreshing aromas of citrus fruit (grapefruit) mixed with fresh honey enhanced by a hint of minerality.
+Refreshing aromas of exotic fruit and peach mixed with spices enhanced by a hint of minerality.
 Well-structured and tense.
-Well-integrated acidity and beautiful minerality.
-Energetic aftertaste.
+Notes of oyster shell.
+Well-integrated acidity.
+Spicy aftertaste.
+SCORE 91 - WINE SPECTATOR

 Food pairing : A fine, dry apéritif, great with light seafood and raw vegetable hors d'oeuvres.